kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 persistentvolumeclaim/source-pvc created
 ```

-**Create Pod :**
+**Deploy Workload:**

-Now, we are going to deploy a `Pod` that mounts the above pvc in the `/source/data` directory.
-This pod will automatically create `data.txt` file in `/source/data`  directory and write some sample data in it.
+Now, we are going to deploy a sample pod `source-pod` that will mount `/sample/data` path of the `source-pvc`.
+This pod will generate a sample file named `data.txt` with some demo data inside that file.

 Below is the YAML of the `Pod` that we are going to create,